sumowll/BD4H-Bootcamp/web/hadoop-hive.md

 ```

 ## Save result
-You can also save query result to local directory
+You can also save query results to local directory (in the local file system):
 ``` sql
 hive> INSERT OVERWRITE LOCAL DIRECTORY 'tmp_local_out'
       ROW FORMAT DELIMITED